nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 <br/>

-### Test Nginx 4 Azure to Nginx Cafe in second cluster
+### Testing Nginx Cafe in AKS Cluster 2

-Repeat the last procedure, to test access to the AKS2 Cluster and pods.
+Repeat the last procedure, to test access to Nginx Cafe in the AKS2 Cluster.

 1. Change the `# comments for proxy_pass` in the `location /` block in the `/etc/nginx/conf.d/cafe.example.com.conf` file.